 After about an hour or so, the President returns inside.
 He sneaks through the residence and enters his office.
 He sits down on his comfortable black leather chair and puts his arms on the large wooden writing desk.
 His eyes sweep the spacious room, and a sense of uneasiness creeps into his mind.
 Heavy brown curtains cover large windows keeping the sun at bay.
-On the walls hang the dark portraits of the former presidents and other important historical figures.
+On the walls hang the dark portraits of the former Presidents and other important historical figures.
 They are all deadly serious, as if they had never experienced any joy in their lives.
 The President wonders if they had had the same kind of feelings like he now has.
 Did they wake up bathing in sweat?
-Did they cry when nobody was around?
-His huge office feels now like a cave without light and exit.
+Did they cry when nobody ("no one" sounds better) was around?
+His huge office feels now (Nothing really wrong here, but "now feels" is more common) like a cave without light and exit.
 He will end his life buried alive, begging in vain for help, covered in his own excrement.

 Something is writhing in his stomach, twisting in his guts, and sapping his energy.
 He wishes he could run away and hide somewhere in the mountains where he will never meet another human being as long as he is alive.
 His hands begin to shake and he knows that he must react until it is too late.
 Like a drowning man clutching at straws, he presses the button under the desk.